robatwilliams/unit-testing-AtoZ/README.md

 ### Focus

-Marking a test (or a group of tests) as the only ones to be run:
+Marking a test (or a group of tests) as the only one to be run:

 ```javascript
 it.only('disables the button when the form is invalid', () => {});